AI & Automation

 Putting that seller into a nurture sequence is like putting someone who called 911 into a queue for a wellness newsletter.
 The intent doesn't match the response.

 The data confirms it.
-Leads contacted by phone within 60 seconds convert to appointments at 15-25%.
+According to InsideSales.com research on lead response management, leads contacted by phone within 60 seconds convert to appointments at 15-25%.
 Leads who receive a nurture email within 60 seconds?
 The appointment rate is functionally zero.
 Not because the email was bad.
 Because the channel was wrong for the moment.

 Real estate lead nurturing automation needs to start with a conversation, not a campaign.